SMILELab-FL/FedLab/docs/source/tutorial_1.rst

 Currently, you can create a network package from following methods:

 .. note::
-    Currently, FedLab only support vectorized tensors as content, which means that tensors with different shape should be flatterned before appended into Package (call tensor.view(-1)).
+    Currently, **FedLab** only supports vectorized tensors as content, which means that tensors with different shape should be flatterned before appended into Package (call tensor.view(-1)).

 1. initialize with tensor